 Unfortunately, Emotional Intelligence frequently becomes a catch all for many behaviors and feelings that have nothing to do with emotional health and wellness.

-For example, a popular one day Emotional Intelligence seminar offered by Fred Prior says you will "Learn to keep your emotions in check, and help coworkers do the same."
+For example, a one day Emotional Intelligence seminar offered by a popular teacher says you will "Learn to keep your emotions in check, and help coworkers do the same."

-This definition of Emotional Intelligence is the opposite of emotional health.
-Emotionally healthy people would never keep their emotions in check or inhibit someone else's emotions!
+This definition of Emotional Intelligence is the opposite of authentic emotional health.
+Emotionally healthy people would never keep their emotions in check or inhibit someone else's.

-Emotional Intelligence is an academic, intellectual way of looking at emotional health.
+Emotional Intelligence is an academic way of defining emotional health.
 Two male researchers in 1990, Peter Salve and John D. Mayer gave the name Emotional Intelligence to the qualities they noticed in people during an experiment.

 They found that some people had healthy relationship skills and they labeled these people as having EI.
-Healthy relationship skills are the same qualities that anyone has when they are open, relaxed and receptive.
+Healthy relationship skills are qualities that most people have when they are open, relaxed and receptive.

 Therefore, anyone can be emotionally healthy and have a high degree of Emotionally Intelligence when they are open, trusting and relaxed.

 When you are anxious, closed and defensive you lose your Emotional Intelligence quickly.
-Anxiety keeps you from being smart and effective with others.
+Anxiety keeps you from being warm and effective with others.